MaxwellSchroder/MaxwellSchroder/README.md

 <h1 align="center">Hey 👋, I'm Maxwell Schroder</h1>
-<h3 align="center">A passionate full stack developer fighting out of Brisbane, Australia</h3>
+<h3 align="center">A passionate software developer fighting out of Brisbane, Australia</h3>

+- 🎓 I am expected to graduate with a **Bachelor's of Computer Science** from the **University of Queensland** in November 2023

 - 🔭 I’m currently working on [**graphics programming**](https://github.com/MaxwellSchroder/Yaka-Arrow-Project-OpenGL)